ansible-collections/news-for-maintainers/README.md

 - Please do **not** create issues to ask questions.
 Join us on [Matrix or IRC](https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat) or create a `Discussion` and link it to the issue instead.
 - Please avoid unnecessary discussions in issues, use the `Discussions` feature as described above.
 Every comment posted will notify **a lot** of folks!
 You can add reactions to an issue/a comment instead for feedback that does not annoy everyone.
+- If you reference an issue in this repository in a PR, avoid writing `Fixes` or `Closes` before it so that the issue is not closed when the PR is merged.